 As mentioned above, Shih Tzus have big, somewhat protruding eyes, therefore, it is rather easy for them to sustain eye injuries or disease.
 They are prone to the following eye problems:

-As mentioned above, overheating is especially dangerous for brachycephalics; therefore, do not leave your Shih Tzu in the sun for a long time.
+As mentioned above, overheating is especially dangerous for brachycephalics.
+Please remember not to leave your Shih Tzu in the sun for a long time.
 It is also important to keep your dog from becoming overweight, as this will worsen his respiratory difficulties in the long run.

 If the airway is seriously obstructed, surgery is necessary to widen air passages at the nostrils.